 NewBuy, as with the other Affordable Housing schemes, allows you to buy a home with a 5% deposit.
 If your mortgage lender approves your application, your mortgage will be for up to 95% of the purchase price.

 Through NewBuy, your new home must be a newly built property, built by a builder taking part in the scheme and priced at £500,000 or less, that is being sold for the first time.
 NewBuy cannot be used to buy a second home or a buy-to-let property, and must not be purchased through the Shared Ownership scheme.

 Who can apply?

-HomeBuy schemes are open to households that earn up to £60,000 a year (to include all the people who will be buying together whether friends or partners).
-The scheme is designed for first time buyers (although you may be eligible if you have previously owned a home but now cannot afford to do so or if your home is too small but you can’t afford anywhere larger).
-While the intention is to help key workers (nurses etc) to own homes they could not otherwise afford, you do not need to be a keyworker to benefit.
-You will need to have a good credit rating, not be in rent arrears, and (usually) have enough money saved for the deposit on the property as well as the various other costs (legal, house removals etc) associated with your move.
+While the intention is to help key workers (nurses etc.) to own homes they could not otherwise afford, you do not need to be a key worker to benefit.
+You will need to have a good credit rating, not be in rent arrears, and (usually) have enough money saved for the deposit on the property as well as the various other costs (conveyancing, house removals etc.) associated with your move.

 Council and housing association tenants

 If you rent a council or housing association property then you may be eligible for additional schemes to allow you to buy the place or a share of it at a discount, through Right to Buy or Social HomeBuy.
 Certain restrictions apply, see gov.uk for details.
 Further information can be found in our Right to Buy Guide.